 Who can be a CDO and CAC?

-To become a CDO in an FFM, your organization must, among other things:
+To become a CDO in an FFM, the organization must, among other things:

 - Establish processes to certify staff and volunteers to act as CACs.

-- Have safeguards in place for protecting the privacy and security of personally identifiable information (PII) to ensure the appropriate handling of a consumer’s PII as you provide assistance in the Marketplace.
+- Have safeguards in place for protecting the privacy and security of personally identifiable information (PII) to ensure the appropriate handling of a consumer’s PII as the CDO provides assistance in the Marketplace.

 - Establish processes to ensure that CACs do not have any conflicts of interest.

-Please note that to serve as a CAC in an FFM, you must be affiliated with a CDO.
-Individuals can find CDOs in your area by searching our online Find Local Help directory.
+Please note that to serve as a CAC in an FFM, the individual must be affiliated with a CDO.
+Individuals can find CDOs in their area by searching our online Find Local Help directory.
 If you have questions, please contact us at CACQuestions@cms.hhs.gov.